Amber Tamblyn: Writings

-In 2019, Penguin Random House published a collection of her cultural criticism and memoir essays, "Era of Ignition; Coming of Age in a Time of Rage and Revolution."
+In 2019, Penguin Random House published Era of Ignition; Coming of Age in a Time of Rage and Revolution, a collection of her cultural criticism and memoir essays.
+The book is a personal exploration of feminism during divisive times.

 Tamblyn has self-published two chapbooks of poetry, Of the Dawn and Plenty of Ships, and has participated in poetry readings at various venues, particularly in California.
-The Loneliest, a poem book inspired by Thelonious Monk and his music, was published in 2005 and contains haiku poetry written by Tamblyn and coupled with collages by George Herms.
+The Loneliest, a poem book inspired by Thelonious Monk and his music, was published in 2005 and contains haiku poetry by Tamblyn coupled with collages by George Herms.

 Tamblyn appeared in a poetry concert film recorded on August 4, 2002, in Los Angeles, The Drums Inside Your Chest.
-A new collection of poetry, Bang Ditto, was published in September 2009 by San Francisco's Manic D Press.
-Beginning in October 2009, she began blogging for the Poetry Foundation's blog, Harriet.
-Her poem "Bridgette Anderson" was one of the poems featured in Saul Williams' book Chorus, published by MTV Books in September 2011.
+Beginning in 2009, she began blogging for the Poetry Foundation's blog, Harriet.
+Her poem "Bridgette Anderson" was one of the poems featured in Saul Williams's book Chorus, published by MTV Books in 2011.

 In 2007, she co-founded Write Now Poetry Society, dedicated to creating unique and quality poetry programming.
-The non-profit has a long history with The Getty Museum, curating poetry events in conjunction with art openings, such as 2011's Dark Blushing, featuring new poems commissioned by poets Patricia Smith and NEA fellow Jeffrey McDaniel, based on works of art by Dante Gabriel Rossetti and William Blake.
-Since 2011, Tamblyn has reviewed books of poetry by women for iconic feminist magazine, BUST Magazine.
+The nonprofit has a long history with The Getty Museum, curating poetry events in conjunction with art openings, such as 2011's Dark Blushing, featuring new poems commissioned by poets Patricia Smith and NEA fellow Jeffrey McDaniel based on artwork by Dante Gabriel Rossetti and William Blake.
+Since 2011, Tamblyn has reviewed books of poetry by women for the feminist magazine BUST.

 James Woods allegation and Hasidic incident

-In a series of September 2017 tweets later reiterated in an open letter published in Teen Vogue, she said that actor James Woods tried to seduce her and a friend at a restaurant and offered to take them to Las Vegas when both Tamblyn and her friend were 16.
-Woods denied her allegations, calling them a "lie."
-Tamblyn later wrote an essay for The New York Times in which she said that Woods’s "accusation that I was lying sent me back to that day in that producer’s office, and back to all the days I’ve spent in the offices of men; of feeling unsure, uneasy, questioned and disbelieved, no matter the conversation."
+In a series of September 2017 tweets later reiterated in an open letter published in Teen Vogue, Tamblyn said that actor James Woods tried to seduce her and a friend at a restaurant and offered to take them to Las Vegas when she and her friend were 16.
+Woods denied her allegations, calling them a "lie".
+Tamblyn later wrote an essay for The New York Times in which she said that Woods's "accusation that I was lying sent me back to that day in that producer's office, and back to all the days I've spent in the offices of men; of feeling unsure, uneasy, questioned and disbelieved, no matter the conversation."

-In March 2018, Tamblyn came under criticism for tweets about New York City's Hasidic Jewish community following an incident in Brooklyn involving her daughter.
+In March 2018, Tamblyn was criticized for tweets about New York City's Hasidic Jewish community after an incident in Brooklyn involving her daughter.
 Tamblyn said she was nearly struck by a van driven by a Hasidic Jewish man while walking with her daughter in a stroller.
 She said "this is not the first time a man from the Hasidic community in NYC has attempted to harm me or other women I know.
 Any woman riding a bike through South Williamsburg can attest.
 I hope this guy is caught."
-Writing in Tablet, journalist Liel Leibovitz chided Tamblyn for "speaking so hurtfully about an entire community of underprivileged people."
-Tamblyn denied accusations of anti-Semitism.
+In Tablet, journalist Liel Leibovitz chided Tamblyn for "speaking so hurtfully about an entire community of underprivileged people".
+Tamblyn denied accusations of antisemitism.